Shelter Island: Dering Harbor

-This program will be in effect from December 5, 2012 through May 14, 2013 (both dates inclusive) between the hours of 9AM and 4PM.
+This program will be in effect from November 21, 2016 through May 12, 2017 (both dates inclusive) between the hours of 9AM and sunset.
 Many towns operate the same program(s) year to year.
 This page will be left up after the program ends to provide general information on conditional programs in the Town of Shelter Island.

 2. Conditional Harvesting Area Description: